Aditya-Deshmukh9/flask_expeencetraker_app/frontend/README.md

 3. AuthContext provides authentication state throughout the app
 4. ProtectedRoute component prevents access to private routes
 5. API requests include authentication headers for protected endpoints

+## Deployment

+The frontend is configured for deployment on Vercel.
+To deploy:

+1. Push your code to a GitHub repository
+2. Connect the repository to Vercel
+3. Configure the following environment variables in Vercel:
+   - `VITE_API_URL`: URL of your backend API (e.g., https://your-backend.onrender.com/api)
+   - `VITE_NODE_ENV`: Set to `production`

+## Available Scripts

+- `pnpm dev` - Start the development server
+- `pnpm build` - Build the application for production
+- `pnpm preview` - Preview the production build locally